Helmuth Weidling: Commander of the Berlin Defence Area

-On 22 April, Hitler ordered that Weidling be executed by firing squad on receiving a report that he had retreated in the face of advancing Soviet Army forces, which was in defiance of standing orders to the contrary.
+On 22 April, Hitler ordered for Weidling to be executed by firing squad on receiving a report that he had retreated in the face of advancing Soviet Army forces, which was in defiance of standing orders to the contrary.
 Weidling had not actually retreated, and the sentence was called off after he appeared at the Führerbunker to clear up the misunderstanding.

 On 23 April, Hitler appointed Weidling as the commander of the Berlin Defence Area.
 Weidling replaced Lieutenant General (Generalleutnant) Helmuth Reymann, Colonel (Oberst) Ernst Kaether, and Hitler himself.
 Reymann had held the position only since March.

-The forces available to Weidling for the city's defence included roughly 45,000 soldiers in several severely depleted German Army and Waffen-SS divisions.
+The forces available to Weidling for the city's defence included roughly 45,000 soldiers in several severely-depleted German Army and Waffen-SS divisions.
 These divisions were supplemented by the police force, boys in the compulsory Hitler Youth, and 40,000 men of the Volkssturm (militia).
 The commander of the central government district was SS-Brigadeführer Wilhelm Mohnke.
 Mohnke had been appointed to his position by Hitler and had over 2,000 men under his direct command.
 His core group were the 800 men of the Leibstandarte Adolf Hitler (LSSAH) SS battalion (assigned to guard Hitler).
-The Soviet command later estimated the number of defenders in Berlin at 180,000, but this was based on the number of German prisoners they captured.
+The Soviet command later estimated the number of defenders in Berlin at 180,000, but that was based on the number of German prisoners that they captured.
 The prisoners included many unarmed men in uniform, such as railway officials and members of the Reich Labour Service (Reichsarbeitsdienst).

 Weidling organised the defences into eight sectors designated "A" through to "H".
 Each sector was commanded by a colonel or a general, but most of the colonels and generals had no combat experience.
 To the west of the city was the 20th Panzergrenadier Division.
 To the north was the 9th Fallschirmjäger Division, to the north-east the Panzer Division Müncheberg.
 To the south-east of the city and to the east of Tempelhof Airport was the SS-Nordland Panzergrenadier Division composed mainly of foreign volunteers.
 Weidling's reserve, the 18th Panzergrenadier Division was in Berlin's central district.